MediaPLUS+: women + diversity= the big picture

 Shining a spotlight on five women directors, each year for three years.

-“It’s an invitation we’re sending out to our colleagues in the industry,” said Louise Clark.
+“It’s an invitation we’re sending out to our colleagues in the industry,” said Louise Clark, 2017 selection committee member.
 “We simply want to say, ‘these are terrific talents.
 We wanted to bring this talent to the industry’s attention.”

 Doubling the number of Canadian women directing scripted TV in two years.
 Join us.